Evi is our best selling mobile app that can answer questions about books, music, films, conversions, history, people, places and much more.

 friedrich nietzsche quotations

-The quotes of Friedrich Nietzsche include "Egoism is the very essence of a noble soul.", "Glance into the world just as though time were gone: and everything crooked will become straight to you.", "Genteel women suppose that those things do not really exist about which it is impossible to talk in polite company.", "For the woman, the man is a means: the end is always the child." and "For art to exist, for any sort of aesthetic activity to exist, a certain physiological precondition is indispensable: intoxication.".
+The quotes of Friedrich Nietzsche include "Does wisdom perhaps appear on the earth as a raven which is inspired by the smell of carrion?", "Genteel women suppose that those things do not really exist about which it is impossible to talk in polite company.", "For the woman, the man is a means: the end is always the child.", "For art to exist, for any sort of aesthetic activity to exist, a certain physiological precondition is indispensable: intoxication." and "Fear is the mother of morality.".

 "Genteel women suppose that those things do not really exist about which it is impossible to talk in polite company."